vectordotdev/vector/docs/usage/configuration/transforms/split.md

 ---
-description: Accepts `log` events and allows you to parse a log field value with Grok.
+description: Accepts `log` events and allows you to split a field's value on a given separator and zip the tokens into ordered field names.
 ---

 <!--